A new Franchising Report from Senator Masto was just released. It revealed a lot about the franchise industry.

-Is U.S. Senator Catherine Cortez Masto an evil politician trying to ruin franchising and the franchise industry?
+With that being said, is U.S. Senator Catherine Cortez Masto an evil politician trying to ruin the business model of franchising and the franchise industry?

-Or will the tighter regulations she’s suggesting be helpful for would-be franchise owners?
+Or will the tighter regulations she’s suggesting be helpful for people who want to invest in a franchise business?

 Now, before you pre-judge the Nevada Senator, read this.